Enhancing elusive clues in knowledge learning by contrasting attention of language models: Results

 \begin{quote} \textit{The 2005 edition of the International ISBN Agency's official manual describes how the 13-digit ISBN check digit is calculated.
 The ISBN-13 check digit, which is the last digit of the ISBN, must range from 0 to 9 and must be such that the sum of all the thirteen digits, each multiplied by its (integer) weight, alternating between 1 and 3, is a multiple of 10.} \end{quote}

 An example of the question from the dataset is as follows:

 \begin{quote} \textit{Question: How many digits does the ISBN have? \\ Answer: 13} \end{quote}

 Results in Table \ref{tab:wiki_results} show that the proposed method also improves knowledge learning from the Wikipedia text.
-Naive data augmentation can negatively affect the model's performance, while our method improves the model's memorization efficiency by selectively amplifying difficult and elusive clues.
-This shows that enhancing the model's focus on important but elusive information in a crucial factor in improving the model's knowledge learning efficiency in pretraining, and our method is generally applicable to different kinds of text.
+Unlike naive data augmentation, our method improves the model's memorization efficiency by selectively amplifying difficult and elusive clues.
+This shows that enhancing the model's focus on important but elusive information is a crucial factor in improving knowledge learning efficiency, and our method is generally applicable to different kinds of text.